fastly/wafefficacy/README.md

 `nuclei version` - This corresponds to the version of nuclei used when the test is performed.

-In order to determine whether the WAF correctly identified a request as malicious or not we examine the response code.
-Most WAF solutions should be able to support creating a custom response code for blocked requests.
-If you’re unable to create a custom response code you can key off of the vendor provided response code.
-However, within the context of our framework we currently look for the receipt of an HTTP 406 response code and message "406 Not Acceptable" when a request is blocked.
-If you use something other than "406 Not Acceptable" you can use the command line argument `-r`

 ## How it works

 This project utilizes [Nuclei](https://nuclei.projectdiscovery.io/) to augment the manual, repetitive process of simulating attacks through the use of YAML-based templates.

 The project contains a directory called `nuclei` that has two subdirectories.
 One for `payloads` and one for `templates`.
 For each attack type we define two templates and two sets of payloads.
 One template and corresponding payload list for **true positives** and another template and corresponding payload list for **false positives**.
 A true positive template will test if a legitimate attack was correctly identified as malicious and a false positive template will test if an acceptable payload is incorrectly identified as malicious.

-Each payload will be injected into the payload positions of requests as defined in the templates.
-All requests recorded are logged in JSON format and include request/response pairs and additional metadata.
-Then an efficacy score is calculated or each attack type and overall.

 The project provides examples for Command Execution `cmdexe`, SQL Injection `sqli`, Traversal `traversal`, and Cross-Site Scripting `xss`.

+Each payload is injected into the payload positions of requests as defined in the templates.
+All requests are recorded and logged in JSON format.
+The logs include request/response pairs and additional metadata.

+In order to determine whether the WAF correctly identified a request as malicious or not, we key off of the response code.
+Most WAF solutions should be able to support creating a custom response code for blocked requests.
+If you’re unable to create a custom response code you can key off of the vendor provided response code.
+However, within the context of our framework we currently look for the receipt of "406 Not Acceptable" when a request is blocked.

+In the case of a true positive test, if a 406 response is received, that is counted as a true positive.
+If the response doesn't contain a 406 response then it's counted as a false negative.

+In the case of a false positive test, if a 406 response is received, that is counted as a false positive.
+If the response doesn't contain a 406 response then it's counted as a true negative.

+The results are then calculated to provide efficacy scores for each attack type and overall.

 ## Adding a New Attack Type